Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect

 This depends only on the strength of the gravitational field.
-If we consider neutrinos to be coming out off the inner accretion disk, of few Schwarzschild radii, around a spinning black hole of mass $M=10M_\odot$, then $B_0-|\vec{B}|=\tilde{B}=10^{-19}$ GeV \cite{bm1}, which clearly argues neutrinos not to be influenced by the gravitational field of black hole (and not to be (ultra-) relativistic) as $m>> 10^{-10}$ eV.
-However, for $\tilde{B}<<m$ also energy difference turns out to be $2B_0$ (which is $2B_0-2|\vec{B}|$ for ultra-relativistic neutrinos), which leads to $\lambda\sim 10$km.
-If the disk is around a supermassive black hole of $M=10^8M_\odot$, i.e. in an Active Galactic Nucleus (AGN), then $\lambda$ may increase to $10^{8}$km.
-Therefore, an oscillation between mass eigenstates may complete from a few factor to hundred Schwarzschild radii in the disk, depending upon the size of inner edge where from neutrinos come out and angular momentum of the black hole.
-This may produce copious antineutrino over neutrino and may cause overabundance of neutron and positron.
-However, neutrinos around a primordial black hole of mass $M_p\sim 10^{17}$ gm \footnote{Note that the corresponding temperature $T_p\sim 10^{-20}\,M_\odot/M_p$ GeV \cite{st}.} in the site of temperature $1$ MeV are ultra-relativistic and could lead to an oscillation length as small as $\lambda\sim 10^{-16} {\rm km}$.
+If~we consider neutrinos to be coming out off the inner accretion disk, of~few factors times Schwarzschild radii, around a spinning black hole of mass $M=10M_\odot$, where $M_\odot$ is the mass of Sun, then $B_0-|\vec{B}|=\tilde{B}=10^{-19}$ GeV~\cite{bm1}, which clearly argues neutrinos not to be influenced by the gravitational field of black hole as \mbox{$m>> 10^{-10}$ eV.} However, for $\tilde{B}<<m$ the energy difference also turns out to be $2B_0$ (which is $2B_0-2|\vec{B}|$ for ultra-relativistic neutrinos), which leads to $\lambda\sim 10$ km.
+If~the disk is around a supermassive black hole of $M=10^8M_\odot$, i.e.,~in an Active Galactic Nucleus (AGN), then $\lambda$ may increase to $10^{8}$~km.
+Therefore, an~oscillation between mass eigenstates may complete from a few factors to hundreds of Schwarzschild radii in the disk, depending upon the size of the inner edge where neutrinos come out and angular momentum of the black hole.
+This may produce copious antineutrinos over neutrinos and may cause overabundance of neutrons and positrons, {{which may further have consequences in core-collapse supernovae.} } However, neutrinos around a primordial black hole of mass $M_p\sim 10^{17}$ gm \footnote{Note that the corresponding temperature $T_p\sim 10^{-20}\,M_\odot/M_p$ GeV~\cite{st}.} in the site of temperature $1$ MeV are ultra-relativistic and could lead to an oscillation length as small as \mbox{$\lambda\sim 10^{-16}$ km}.
 Note that $(\nu_1, \nu_2)$ is just the transformed spinor of original $(\psi^c,\psi)$.

-\subsection{Mixing of mass eigenstates}
+\subsection{Mixing of Mass~Eigenstates}

-Following previous work \cite{bm2} neutrino and anti-neutrino states can also be in principle written as a linear combination of suitable mass states at $t=0$ as
+Following previous work~\cite{bm2}, neutrino and anti-neutrino states can also be in principle written as a linear combination of suitable mass states at $t=0$ as

 and at an arbitrary time $t$ as